We need to be vigilant, not only during cold and flu season, about picking up a bug that makes us sick.

-Whether it’s the common cold, the flu, or something else, getting sick could mean missing time from work, avoiding friends and family, and generally feeling miserable.
+Whether it’s the common cold, the flu, or some other infection, getting sick could mean missing time from work and feeling miserable.
 In addition to the impact on your physical well-being, a lengthy illness could also affect your mental and financial health.

 The good news?
 Taking steps to boost your immune system and practicing good hygiene can help you stay healthy.

-These hacks to prevent getting sick can help you dodge those nasty viruses so you don’t miss a beat.
+These infection-prevention hacks can help you dodge those nasty viruses so you don’t miss a beat.
 And, if you do happen to be sick, you just might rebound quicker.

 Importance of Hygiene